Need an EPC in Lewisham?

 More Info

 The Ministry of Housing Communities and Local Government have for the past 10 years managed a register of all Energy Performance Certificates.
-This register can be found at www.epcregister.com.
+This register is found at www.epcregister.com.
 You can check here to find out if your rentals have a valid Certificate and see that they meet at least the required E rating.

 SAP Calculations